lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
-          Discover the idyllic beauty of Taohua, a traditional Bai ethnic group village.
+          Discover the idyllic beauty of Taohua, a **traditional Bai ethnic group village**.
 Admire the elegant

           white pagodas and a historic stone bridge.
 Immerse yourself in the peaceful

           rhythm of rural life and the rich cultural tapestry of the Bai people.
         image:
           type: ImageBlock
           url: /images/Icon4.jpg